FabMo/fabmo-profile-handibot-2/README.md

-# fabmo-profile-handibot
+# fabmo-profile-handibot-2
-FabMo machine profile for the Handibot.
+FabMo machine profile for the Handibot Version 2.